This article has been reviewed by tax expert Erica Gellerman, CPA.

 If this process sounds familiar, it’s probably because you’re aware that you must file W-2 forms with the IRS for all of your employees in a similar fashion.
 Similar to the 1099-MISC form, a W-2 reports the income you paid an employee within the given year.
 However, since employees receive benefits and you deduct taxes from their paycheck, a W-2 reports these deductions as well.
 Therefore, the important distinction to make is that 1099-MISC forms are completed for contractors—who do not receive benefits or have taxes deducted automatically from their paychecks—while W-2s are completed for employees.

 Who Needs to Fill out the 1099-MISC Form?

 As we mentioned, as a business owner, you’re responsible for completing a 1099 form for every independent contractor whom you paid more than $600 in the given tax year.
-The process actually mirrors the W-2 process very closely.
-To explain, like the W-2 for employees, you must complete the 1099-MISC form for contractors by January 31 of the following year—meaning for the 2019 tax year, the 1099 must be completed by January 31, 2020.
+You must complete the 1099-MISC form for contractors by January 31 of the following year and provide it to contractors by that date—meaning for the 2019 tax year, the 1099 must be completed by January 31, 2020.
 Additionally, you must also distribute the 1099 form to recipients (your contractors) by the same date.

 Exceptions to Filing the 1099-MISC Form

 Although you should expect to report most of your payments to contractors, there are a few exceptions to the rule.
 You don’t need to issue a 1099-MISC form in these cases:

 - To corporations that operate as S-Corp or C-Corp (Note that this doesn’t apply to payments for legal services.)

 - Payments for telephone, freight, storage, and other similar merchandise